 A CPR instructor course teaches people to become certified CPR instructors.
 It covers life-saving skills.
 It trains candidates to teach proper CPR, including adult, child, and infant CPR.

-How do I become a CPR instructor?
+How Do I Get Started as a CPR Instructor?

 To become a CPR instructor, you must first complete a CPR certification course.
 Then, you can enroll in an instructor course from a recognized organization.
 The course will train you to teach CPR, manage classes, and check student performance.